Consensus

 Finalization

-Based on the rank properties, each node will diverge to the highest ranking fork, and new fork wil emerge extending that at its tips.
+Based on the rank properties, each node will diverge to the highest ranking fork, and new fork will emerge extending that at its tips.
 A security threshold is set, which refers to the height where the probability to produce a fork, able to reorg the current best ranking fork reaches zero, similar to the # of block confirmation used by other PoW based protocols.

 When the finalization check kicks in, each node will grab its best fork.
 If the fork's length exceeds the security threshold, the node will push (finalize) its first proposal to the canonical blockchain.
 The fork acts as a queue (buffer) for the to-be-finalized proposals.